Traveling for Surgery with The Gender Confirmation Center

 Staying outside San Francisco:

 Often, staying outside San Francisco is cheaper than finding lodging with city limits.
 We recommend that patients traveling from out of town view the BART map to find an option that is close to a BART station to minimize spending on transportation.
-Again, anywhere within an hour journey from our offices is a suitable option for lodging.
+Again, anywhere within an 45minute to one hour journey from our offices is a suitable option for lodging.

 Options for staying outside San Francisco include but are not limited to: